NLESC-JCER/run-cpp-on-web/js-react/README.md

 }
 ```

 I now can hear what you are saying: but wait...
 How do I use Babel?
-We haven't inclueded it anywhere.
+We haven't included it anywhere.
 Yes, we did.
 Babel was already added to the HTML code.

 ```html
 <script src="https://unpkg.com/babel-standalone@6/babel.min.js"></script>